 On the one hand, this result is preferable to the aggressive fish eating your snails.
 On the other hand, the snails will still die if they don’t turn right side up.
 That is because a flipped snail cannot move and eat properly.

 2. Your Snail Climbed and Fell on its Back

 Some snails are enthusiastic climbers.
 Rather than limiting their activity to the substrate, they will take every opportunity that comes their way to climb the objects in the tank.
 That includes the plants, rocks, pots, caves, and even the walls of the tank.

-However, every so often, a snail will fall from one of these objects, landing on its back.
+However, every so often, snails will fall from one of these objects, landing on their back.
 This isn’t a cause for concern.
 If a snail was walking upside down on a rock, it shouldn’t come as a surprise to learn that it landed upside down when it fell.

 3. Lack of Food and Inadequate Water Conditions

 Are you giving your snails enough food?
 Yes, they eat algae, but you have to supplement their diet with external food sources.
 It is usual for a snail that is climbing to fall on its back.
 However, in some cases, this happens because the snail is too weak from lack of food.
 They do not have the strength to remain attached to the concrete objects they have chosen to climb.

 Another potential cause is poor tank conditions.
 The wrong pH, temperature, and hardness can induce stress, stealing the snail’s strength and making it more likely to fall.
 It would help if you also kept an eye on the chlorine, ammonia, chloramine, nitrite, and copper in the water.